How is a molecular machine assembled?

-Category: Environment Hits: 2The conversion of light into chemical energy by plants and photosynthetic microorganisms is one of the most important processes in nature, removing climate-damaging CO2 from the atmosphere.
+Category: Environment Hits: 3The conversion of light into chemical energy by plants and photosynthetic microorganisms is one of the most important processes in nature, removing climate-damaging CO2 from the atmosphere.
 Protein complexes, so-called photosystems, play the key role in this process.
 An international research team shed light for the first time on the structure and function of a transition state in the synthesis of photosystem II.

 Read more https://www.sciencedaily.com/releases/2021/04/210422093939.htm